majido/high-resolution-timestamp-polyfill/README.md

 * [Conversion function][conversion]: A simple cross-browser utility function that allows translation of event timestamp to a DOMHighResTimeStamp.

-* [Polyfill (WIP)][polyfill]: Makes Event.timeStamp to always be a
-  DOMHighResTimeStamp.
-This is still WIP as it does not work well in Safari yet.
+* [Polyfill (work in progress)][polyfill]: Makes Event.timeStamp to always be a DOMHighResTimeStamp.
+This is WIP as it does not work well in Safari yet.
+Safari support requires a fix for [this WebKit bug][webkit-limitation] that prevents overriding getter and setter on the prototype.

 ## License